 Receiving too many meaningless LogicMonitor alert notifications can ultimately lead to people ignoring important alerts.
 On the other hand, not receiving a key alert could result in service downtime or even an outage.
 The key to avoiding both of these undesirable situations is to tune datapoint thresholds for your unique environment.

 LogicMonitor does much of the work for you by setting default static thresholds based on published documentation and KPIs, industry best practices, research, years of experience, and customer feedback.
 This means that, for the majority of resources you monitor via LogicMonitor's DataSources, alerts are triggered right out of the box.

-However, it is impossible to set datapoint alert thresholds that suit every use case.
-To ensure that your alerting implementation is sufficient, without being noisy, you can continuously refine the default datapoint alert thresholds for the DataSources you are using.
-This is called tuning alert thresholds and it is discussed in detail in Tuning Alert Thresholds for Datapoints.
+However, it is impossible to set datapoint thresholds that suit every use case.
+To ensure that your alerting implementation is sufficient, without being noisy, you can continuously refine the default datapoint thresholds for the DataSources you are using.
+This is called tuning thresholds and it is discussed in detail in Tuning Static Thresholds for Datapoints.

-The following demonstration shows how to tune alert thresholds at the global and instance levels.
-Although this demonstration features an older version of the LogicMonitor platform, you may still find that the general information provided is very helpful in your understanding of alert threshold tuning.
+The following demonstration shows how to tune static thresholds at the global and instance levels.
+Although this demonstration features an older version of the LogicMonitor platform, you may still find that the general information provided is very helpful in your understanding of threshold tuning.